pinot-contrib/pinot-docs/operators/configuration-references/controller.md

 # Advanced Configurations for Pinot Controller

-For advanced configurations, the Pinot Controller can be configure with a property file refered with the `-configFileName` argument of `pinot-admin.sh`.
+For advanced configurations, the Pinot Controller can be configured with a property file refered with the `-configFileName` argument of `pinot-admin.sh`.

 ```bash